codahale/xsalsa20poly1305-clj/README.md

 # xsalsa20poly1305

-A Clojure wrapper for encryption with XSalsa20Poly1305, compatible with DJB's NaCl.
+A Clojure implementation of XSalsa20Poly1305 authenticated encryption, compatible with DJB's NaCl.

 ## Usage